Financial Aid Handbook

 - Notify the Office of Financial Assistance of any outside scholarships you are awarded as is required.
 There are strict guidelines to ensure that student aid, combined from all sources does not exceed the budget.
 Depending on the terms and/or amount of any outside award, GSD offered aid may be adjusted.
 It is better to finalize the award situation early on to avoid any surprises during the year.
 Please also review the Outside Scholarships page in this handbook for possible suggestions.

 - Estimate and consider the amount of debt you may incur during your program at the GSD.
-Review Loan Debt on page 11.
+Review Loan Debt.

 - Review and submit any missing or requested documentation (described later in this handbook).
 Awards will be tentative until all documentation has been received.

 - In order to accept your award package, return one copy of your signed and dated financial aid award letter.
 Students who wish to decline a portion of their aid should modify and initial their signed and dated award letter before returning it to the Office of Financial Assistance.
 In addition to confirming your desire to use the awards offered, a signed award letter also allows us to process and credit your awards.
 If any future changes occur to your aid, we will provide you with an updated award letter.
 If a student is accepting the offer of admission, their signed financial aid letter should be returned no later than April 15, 2013.
 The aid letter may be returned along with the signed admissions acceptance form.
 Keep in mind that even if you sign and return an aid award letter, it does not prohibit you from making any changes after that time.
 If you make any changes after that date, such as reducing a loan amount, you will receive an updated letter to sign.